-Mood rings are composed of temperature sensitive crystals sealed inside a stone.
+Mood rings are composed of temperature-sensitive crystals sealed inside a stone.
 These crystals are also known as thermochromic crystals.
 Since these crystals are sensitive to temperature, they change color in accordance with the surrounding temperature.

-For instance, during stressful situations, your body directs the flow of blood towards its core, reducing blood flow as well as temperature around the fingers.
+For instance, during stressful situations, your body directs the flow of blood towards its core, reducing blood flow as well as the temperature around the fingers.
 In this situation, a mood ring usually turns grey.